Mazda CX-30 verdict

 What we like

-Inside, it’s less flashy than the Germans – which has its pros and cons depending on your disposition, but we like its simplicity and quality feel across the range.
-There’s more rear seat space for passengers over the 3 hatchback and the relatively compact proportions over it’s SUV rivals means it’s nicer to drive.
+Inside, it’s less flashy than many rivals – which has its pros and cons depending on your disposition, but we like its simplicity and quality feel across the range.
+There’s adequate rear seat space for passengers, and the relatively compact proportions over its SUV competition mean it’s often nicer to drive.

 What we don’t like

-Those proportions mean the CX-30 is far from being the most cavernous small SUV, though, and its engine range isn’t exactly brimming with exciting options.
-The latter doesn’t really matter for a sensible family crossover, and it remains competitive with the Qashqai and T-Roc for space inside, while beating the Toyota C-HR with ease.
+Those proportions mean the CX-30 is far from being the most cavernous small SUV, though, and its engine range isn’t exactly brimming with options.
+There are also some lingering questions over its long-term reliability.